algotrade-research/Statisical-Arbitrage/README.md

 The strategy performs poorly and does not really have the market-neutral charecteristics.
 A possible explaination is that the hedging is not enough (beta around 0.2), and stocks usually falls larger than index when there is a sharpe downturn becuase in the index there are stocks that have small correlation with the index

 ## Optimization Backtesting
+The optimization process is flawed because I forgot to take the random seed at first, which results in numerous and random sharpe ratio.
+Also, due to limited computational power and inapporiate methodology, the parameters are in high risk of overfitting.
 ### Optimization Metrics (08/2021–12/2023)

 | **Metric**            | **Strategy (Initial)** | **VN30**  |